The Hidden Cost of Digital Advertising

 The report also marks the first time that Scope3 has released global industry benchmarks using its carbon emissions measurement data, providing brands a baseline for comparison and understanding of the relative performance and cost of carbon associated with their advertising investments.

 - Carbon emissions of websites varies dramatically with CO2PM per website ranging from 55.2g to 4,782.8g, an 87X difference.
-This confirms a major opportunity for brands to prioritise media partners with optimized emissions.
+This confirms a major opportunity for brands to prioritise media partners with optimised emissions.

 - The global weighted average of digital ad emissions is 670g CO2PM based on 116bn ad impressions.
 According to Scope3 data of 77,826 MtCO2e, this is the equivalent of flying 1.35 million passengers from London to Paris – it would take 3.7 million fully-grown trees one year to absorb this amount of carbon.